dqminh2810/PiggyMetric/README.md

 ### Docker
 `. build.sh`

-or `. build.sh --rebuild` to rebuild docker images
+`. build.sh -r` or `. build.sh --rebuild` to rebuild docker images
 ### Hostname resolver
-In order to access to docker containers by its name from host machine, we need to change the /etc/hosts file to map the hostname to point to localhost (127.0.0.1)
+In order to access to docker containers by its name from host machine, we need to change the hosts file to map the hostname to point to localhost (127.0.0.1)

-Add these lines to hosts file `**C:\Windows\System32\drivers\etc\hosts folder on Windows & /etc/hosts on Linux**`
+Add these lines to hosts file ****C:\Windows\System32\drivers\etc\hosts folder on Windows & /etc/hosts on Linux****

 `127.0.0.1 gateway auth-service experience-service account-service notification-service statistic-service account-mongodb auth-mongodb notification-mongodb statistic-mongodb`